cookacounty/simulink-utils/README.md

 # Simulink Utilies
 A Collection of useful Simulink utilities.

-See the examples section of this readme for use cases.
+See the [examples](https://github.com/cookacounty/simulink-utils#examples) in this readme for use cases.

 ## Csv to Bus Creator